Rotating neutron stars within the macroscopic effective-surface approximation: Conclusions

-As perspectives, one can generalize our analytical approach to clarify more the inner Kerr-Hogan derivations of the rotational component of the gravitational metric, and moments of inertia.
-We may also account for the NS rotation frequency corrections to the TOV equations.
-In particular, solving these equations, one can take into account the gravitational field deformation for large NS angular momenta.
+As perspectives, one can generalize our analytical approach to clarify more the NS quadratic rotational frequency corrections to the moments of inertia.
+We are planning to take into account the fluctuations, and critical phenomena such as superfluidity, and to compare our macroscopic approach with relativistic mean-field approaches.
+It would be nice also to study the NS $\beta$ equilibrium, and its inner structure accounting for hadrons, and check the accuracy by accounting for a more general expression for the surface term of the energy density.
+It is especially interesting to derive the rotational corrections to the TOV equations and compare with the standard TOV approach.
+In particular, solving these equations for the pressure, one can take into account the ES deformation due to the NS rotations for a strong gravity.